Heterogeneous Distributed Lag Models to Estimate Personalized Effects of Maternal Exposures to Air Pollution: Simulation Studies

-We developed three simulation scenarios to evaluate estimation of the heterogeneous distributed lag function and the ability to identify correct modifiers.
-The first simulation scenario relates to the nested tree HDLM and considered subgroups with three different distributed lag effects: an early window, a late window, and no effect.
-The second scenario mimics the shared tree HDLM and had two groups: a distributed lag effect that does not change in time but was scaled by a continuous modifier and a group with no effect.
-Scenario 3 compared the HDLM to traditional DLM methods when there was no effect modification.
+We developed five simulation scenarios to evaluate estimation of the heterogeneous distributed lag function and the ability to identify correct modifiers.
+The first simulation scenario relates to the nested tree HDLM and considered subgroups with three different distributed lag functions: an early window, a late window, and no effect.
+The second scenario imitated shared tree HDLM and had two groups: a distributed lag function with a critical window that does not change in time but was scaled by a continuous modifier and a group with no effect.
+Scenario 3 compared HDLM to traditional DLM methods when there was no effect modification.
+Scenarios 4 and 5 compare HDLM and standard treed DLM to BART when estimating the distributed lag function with or without heterogeneity.
+Details regarding scenarios 3, 4 and 5 are presented in Supplementary Materials Section 3.

-In general, we found that the nested and shared tree HDLMs outperform the Gaussian process HDLM in all settings and performed similarly to a standard DLM in scenario 3 with no effect modification.
-For subgroups with no distributed lag effects, the nested tree HDLM was better than the shared tree HDLM.
-In a low noise setting we saw a greater distinction between the nested and shared tree approaches, while they were comparable in higher noise scenarios.
+In general, we found that nested and shared tree HDLMs performed similarly to a standard DLM in scenario 3 with no effect modification.
+In a low noise setting we saw a greater distinction between the nested and shared tree approaches, while they were comparable in a high noise scenario.
+In scenarios 4 and 5 we found the tree-based DLMs identified critical windows and between group differences with high probability whereas BART often failed to identify windows or between group differences.
+Figures \ref{fig:bart_vs_tdlm} and \ref{fig:bart_vs_hdlm} show a single simulation replicate from scenarios 4 and 5, respectively.
+Full simulation results from scenarios 4 and 5 are given in Supplementary Materials Section 3.